 Chinese holly appreciates moist, well-drained soil when planted in the ground or a pot.
 Take extra care to maintain a moist, not soggy, environment in containers.
 Drainage holes and a high-quality potting mix will provide an ideal beginning for this holly.
 Choose a rather large pot at least eight inches wider than the root ball.
 This will give the plant room to grow for the next two to three years before upgrading to a bigger container.

 Hollies are quite hardy in their appropriate zones.
 To protect them from the freeze-thaw cycle during the winter, apply several inches of mulch over the roots.
 The mulch should extend out as wide as the branches do.
 Very young plants can be lightly wrapped at the base with burlap for further protection.

 Common Pests and Plant Diseases

-Holly can be troubled by leaf miners and spider mites.
+Holly can be troubled by leaf miners, scale, whiteflies, and spider mites.
 Treat the mites with manual removal; this might be accomplished with a strong blast of water.
 Leaf miners might need permethrin sprays to eradicate them.
 Powdery mildew, leaf spot, leaf rot, and tar spot are potential issues as well.